zotero-chinese/styles/src/peoples-publishing-house/index.md

 <sup>88</sup> Harris, L., “Instructional Leadership Perceptions and Practices of Elementary School Leaders”, Unpublished Doctoral Dissertation, University of Virginia, 2014.<br>
 <sup>89</sup> Hollander, M. M., “Resistance to Authority: Methodological Innovations and New Lessons from the Milgram Experiment”, Doctoral Dissertation, University of Wisconsin–Madison, 2017.<br>
 <sup>90</sup> Hutcheson, V. H., “Dealing with Dual Differences: Social Coping Strategies of Gifted and Lesbian, Gay, Bisexual, Transgender, and Queer Adolescents”, Master’s Thesis, The College of William &#38; Mary, 2012.<br>
-<sup>91</sup> Mirabito, L. A. and Heck, N. C., “Bringing LGBTQ Youth Theater into the Spotlight”, <i>Psychology of Sexual Orientation and Gender Diversity</i>, Vol.3, No.4, 2016, pp.499-500.<br>
+<sup>91</sup> Mirabito, L. A. and Heck, N. C., “Bringing LGBTQ Youth Theater into the Spotlight”, <i>Psychology of Sexual Orientation and Gender Diversity</i>, Vol. 3, No.4, 2016, pp.499-500.<br>
 <sup>92</sup> <i>The Year We Thought about Love</i>, 2016.<br>
 <sup>93</sup> Santos, F., “Reframing Refugee Children’s Stories”, <i>The New York Times</i>, January 2019.<br>
 <sup>94</sup> Yousafzai, M., <i>We Are Displaced: My Journey and Stories from Refugee Girls around the World</i>, 2016.<br>